code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ## STORAGE BOXX
-Storage Boxx is a simple PHP Inventory Management System.
-It is not a "super professional crazy bloated with features" kind of system.
+Storage Boxx is an open-source PHP Inventory Management System.
+It is not a “super professional crazy bloated with features” kind of system.
 But it covers the basics, has a built-in webcam QR code scanner, built-in NFC scanner, and low stock warning push notifications.
 This will help small businesses get started with inventory stock keeping.
 <br><br>

 ## FEATURES